As an international student, you will usually be able to open either a basic bank account or an international student bank account.

 Basic bank accounts

-A basic bank account has fewer benefits than an international student account, but is simpler to open and there are no charges.
+A basic bank account has fewer benefits than an international student account, but is easier to open and there are no charges.

 Guidance on opening a basic bank account and a list of the banks that offer basic accounts is available on the UK Council for International Student Affairs website.